 Da Zao supplies the body with healthy nutrients that are needed for healthy growth and development.
 They help nourish the blood and increase energy levels in the body.
 Regular intake of these dates will, therefore, keep you healthy and strong to face the challenges life throws your way.
 They can be consumed on their own or added to soups or broths.
 (Pictured are black dates, please specify red dates in order comments if you wish to purchase red dates.
 Red dates are currently in stock.)

-Bai Shao is one of the Chinese herbal remedies that offers natural pain relief.
+Bai Shao is one of the Chinese herbs for hormone balance that offers natural pain relief.
 The potent herb provides relief from headaches and pain related to periods.
 It is can also be used to deal with appearance issues that result from blood deficiencies such as dull complexion and brittle nails.
 This healthy root can be added to soups or brewed with tea.

-Dang Gui is a powerful Chinese herb with a myriad of health benefits.
+Dang Gui is a powerful Chinese herb for hormone balance with a myriad of health benefits.
 It is particularly beneficial to women since it brings about natural pain relief to complications associated with PMS and menopause.

 This root helps nourish the blood and restore hormonal balance in the body.
 It can be added to chicken soups or added to tea.
 We also carry Angelica Sinensis/Dang Gui Capsules.